nazmulb/cucumber/README.md

 Scenario: Sunday isn't Friday
     Given today is Sunday
     When I ask whether it's Friday yet
-    Then I should be told "Nope"
+    Then I should be told "No"
 ```

 The first line of this file starts with the keyword `Feature:` followed by a name.
 It’s a good idea to use a name similar to the file name.